 CHAT (Community Hub Action Team) work towards the provision of such a space, as well as helping to develop a stronger sense of community by providing social events and encouraging further use of our existing community halls.
 Our Events page will list any upcoming activities.
 As well as creating new ways to connect our three area’s, the team also aims to promote people and places to improve the local economy.
 Discover the ways they are tackling these goals in their project information below.

-CHAT recently received funding of £5,000 from the CAF Tourle Foundation to develop an online community hub.
+In 2020 CHAT received funding of £5,000 from the CAF Tourle Foundation to develop an online community hub.
 The team introduced KPT Community Hub, a ‘virtual’ hub (available as a website and a downloadable app for mobile devices) that now provides our area with a single ‘go-to’ place for users to discover, as well as promote, all our three communities have to offer.

 This hub includes information on our clubs, groups, facilities, local businesses and much more, and offers everyone in our three communities a place where they can connect together, seek support and advice and discover more about our area.